Annalise Hartman

 Annalise Hartman is a fictional character from the Australian soap opera Neighbours, played by Kimberley Davies.
 She made her debut during the episode broadcast on 15 January 1993 and departed on 31 January 1996.
-Davies reprised the role in July 2005.
+Davies reprised the role in July 2005, and again from 28 July 2025 and left again on 26 August 2025.
 Annalise has often been portrayed as having a conniving persona.
 Her notable storylines have included a cancer scare, surviving a plane crash and being jilted at the altar on her wedding day.
 The character has been noted for her many relationships, which also saw her dubbed by media sources as a "man-magnet" and a "blonde bombshell."

 Casting

 Neighbours producers spotted Davies when she was out one night with her then boyfriend, Scott Michaelson (who played Brad Willis).
 They believed she would be perfect for a role in the show and offered her the part of Annalise.
 In 1996 Davies decided to quit the serial to pursue other projects.
 In 2005 Davies was approached by producers to return for the 20th anniversary.
 Davies was initially unsure about returning, citing recently having had a baby, but she later made the decision to return, stating: "Then I thought back over my whole time there and remembered what a fun, positive experience it was.
-So I decided why not, it’ll be great to see everyone again."
+So I decided why not, it'll be great to see everyone again."
+In June 2025, it was announced that Davies would be returning to the role later that year, with it being reported that Annalise would find out that "Erinsborough has changed a hell of a lot" since the 1990s.

 Characterisation

 In her early days Annalise had manipulative tendencies and was used to getting what she wanted.
 Annalise's "not so nice" attitude resulted in viewers being unpleasant to Davies.
-In 2005, upon Annalise's return Davies spoke of how Annalise's personality had progressed, stating: "Annalise is more settled, she’s still got her conniving ways about her and knows how to be a bitch.
-But she’s happy in her personal life – she’s married to Sam and very much in love with him, and very happy in her career.
-She’s now working for the BBC and is making a documentary about Ramsay Street – that’s why she’s back."
+In 2005, upon Annalise's return Davies spoke of how Annalise's personality had progressed, stating: "Annalise is more settled, she's still got her conniving ways about her and knows how to be a bitch.
+But she's happy in her personal life – she’s married to Sam and very much in love with him, and very happy in her career.
+She's now working for the BBC and is making a documentary about Ramsay Street – that's why she's back."